-Once frozen solid (best to freeze overnight) remove the outer balloon let your little one enjoy the sensory play experience!
+- Once frozen solid remove the outer balloon (just snip and peel away) let your little one enjoy the sensory play experience!

 This is a great incidental learning opportunity to teach your child the basics of matter – changing from frozen to liquid form.
 To extend learning further you can also ask your toddler to think of other ways to help get their plastic insect or reptile out of the frozen egg.
 You can encourage basic scientific principles of observation and prediction by looking at what happens if you leave it in the sunny spot, predicting what colour the water will turn once everything is melted or by predicting how long it would take for all of the ice to melt.
 The learning opportunities are endless!